 European Works Councils (EWCs) are employee representation bodies within transnational companies.
 They are foreseen by EU law for the purpose of information and consultation on transnational issues.

-They regularly bringing together employee representatives of all over Europe together.
-These councils are an important instrument for transnational trade unionism as they enable trade unionist from different countries to meet and exchange.
+They regularly bringing together employee representatives from all over Europe together.
+These councils are an important instrument for international trade unionism as they enable trade unionist from different countries to meet and exchange.

 UNI Europa recognises this importance as it stated in the 2021 UNI Europa conference: “European Works Councils (EWCs) are vital to achieving democracy at work – at local, national and transnational level.
 UNI Europa recognises their significance and dedicates itself to building trade union power within and through EWCs.”

 - Develop EWCs as tool for trade union action

 - Enhance transnational trade union coordination to anticipate change and restructuring inn MNCs

 - Define strategies to strengthen trade union presence and support in multinationals and European work councils